 If you are comfortable with harvesting your own berries, it is more economical (and fun!) to do it that way.
 Make sure you are harvesting from the elderberry bushes with blue or purple/black berries, not the red ones.
 (Use the Sambucus nigra, S. cerulea, S. canadensis, or S. mexicana varieties.
 If you aren’t sure, use a plant identification book.
 Photos on the internet don’t always accurately label plants.)
 For the past few years we have harvested from huge purple elderberry shrubs in a nearby park.
 This year I was fortunate enough to score some blue elderberries from an herbalist friend’s yard.
 (Thanks M!)

 There are many ways to prepare elderberries.
 My favorite is still the first syrup I learned to make from learningherbs.com.
-The syrup combines the immune system-boosting properties of elderberry with the warming and healing spices of ginger, cinnamon, cloves, cardamom pods, and black peppercorns.
+The syrup combines the immune system-boosting properties of elderberry with the warming and healing spices of ginger, cinnamon, and cloves.
 This is a delicious syrup that is so good we have used it on pancakes.
 Warning: it will stink up your house when you’re making it.
 Ergo the French insults in Monty Python and the Holy Grail!

 ELDERBERRY SYRUP RECIPE